BSoDium/pconsole/README.md

 # panda3d console
- a tiny and easy to use runtime console for panda3d-powered apps
+ a tiny and easy-to-use runtime console for panda3d-powered apps

 ### Installation